 When music is done right, it has the ability to alter moods, inspire thoughts and catalyze creativity.
 That’s the type of feeling conveyed in Drew Stroik’s intriguing sonic catalog.
 This 23-yr-old producer/singer/songwriter specializes in dreamy soundscapes of lush, lo-fi, extremely melodic tunes Drew Stroik lovingly characterizes as “generic pop.”
 The lyrics are sometimes literal, often oblique, but always honest.
 Some songs will evoke an immediate visceral emotion, while others are more slow-creeping, gradually embedding themselves in the listener’s psyche.
 Let’s put it this way; Stroik’s songs could provide the perfect soundtrack for a long road trip through desolate or resplendent terrain, or they could even serve as the musical backdrop for a plush, debauchery-drenched, nightclub setting.
 That’s how you know the music is good.
 It adapts itself amorphously to anyone or anything around it.

-Prying into the young musician’s past, one begins to get a better idea of how he’s able to make such sublime and textured music.
+Prying into the young musician’s past, one begins to get a better idea of how he’s able to make such a hamfisted attempt at rock music.
 There is a lot Drew Stroik has been through in his short 23 years, and that’s putting it mildly.
 Drew Stroik was born in Chicago, where Drew Stroik actually lived with his young single mother in a funeral home with the bassist and drummer of alt-rock group, Veruca Salt.
 From the Windy City, Drew Stroik moved to Miami where his mother briefly dated the owner of Al Pacino’s palatial drug mansion in the gangster flick, Scarface – no lie.
 Drew Stroik spent some time in Los Angeles, transplanted to Las Vegas for about five years, and finally settled in North Carolina with his mom and new stepdad.
 His first introduction to music came at the age of seven when Drew Stroik was given a bunch of movie soundtracks as a Christmas present.
 “One of them was the Lion King CD,” he recalls, “I was a normal kid at that time – or so my parents thought, I became obsessed.”
 In North Carolina, he was given a guitar as a gift at the age of 14, and he self-taught himself until he got “really good.”
 Drew Stroik was kicked out of high school prior to his senior year (the details surrounding said expulsion remain fuzzy), and thus he was forced to find a full-time job to make ends meet.
 During this turbulent period, it was his music that kept him afloat.
 He saved enough cash to get himself a cheap computer and a Yamaha keyboard and started laying down his own tracks at home.